rule

 Text 44

 Your pastimes supremely auspicious, o Krishna, are nectar for the ears of men; once they have the taste will people relinquish their desires for other things.
+(Vedabase)

 Text 45

 How can we, the devotees of You, the dearmost Self, in our lying down, sitting, walking, standing, bathing, recreating and eating and such, ever abandon You?
+(Vedabase)

 Text 46

 Eating the food remnants and adorned with the garlands, fragrances, garments and ornaments already enjoyed by You, will we, Your servants, for sure conquer the illusory energy.
+(Vedabase)

 Text 47

 The but in air clad sinless members of the renounced order who as sages of strict observance keep their seed going upwards, go to the abode known as brahman [see ûrdhva retah and also 10.2: 32].
+(Vedabase)

 Text 48-49

-We on the other hand, o Greatest of Yogîs, wandering in this world on the paths of fruitive labor will, along with Your devotees, cross over the hard to conquer darkness by discussing the topics with which we remember and glorify Your deeds, words, movements, broad smiles, glances and amorous sports in imitation of the human world.
+We on the other hand, o Greatest of Yogîs, wandering in this world on the paths of fruitive labor will, along with Your devotees, cross over the hard to conquer darkness by discussing the topics with which we remember and glorify Your deeds, words, movements, broad smiles, glances and amorous sports in imitation of the human world.'
+(Vedabase)

 Text 50

 S'rî S'uka said: 'This way being requested, o King, spoke the Supreme Lord, the son of Devakî, in private at length to the dear servant Uddhava.'
+(Vedabase)

 **: Prabhâsa is a famous holy place located near the Veraval railway station, within the region of Junagarah.
-At the base of the same pippala tree under which Lord Krishna was reported to have reposed there is now a temple.
-One mile away from the tree, on the seashore, is the Vîra-prabhañjana Mathha, and it is said that from this point the hunter Jarâ fired the arrow which marked the end of His earthly presence [as described in the last two chapters of this Canto].
+At the base of the same pippala tree under which Lord Krishna was reported to have reposed, there is now a temple.
+One mile away from the tree, on the seashore, there is the Vîra-prabhañjana Mathha, and it is said that from this point the hunter Jarâ fired the arrow that marked the end of His earthly presence [as described in the last two chapters of this Canto].

 Production: